limingjia92/StaMPS-HPC/src/README.md

 ```
 ## 5. Heading & Incidence Angle Calculation (`pscheading`) [New]

-**Function:** Calculates the satellite Heading and Incidence angles for each selected PS candidate.
-This is an optional add-on to the standard pipeline, useful for detailed geometry analysis.
+**Function:** Calculate Heading and Incidence angles for PS Candidates.
+This is an optional add-ont, useful for detailed geometry analysis.

 **Optimization:**
 * **Standard Optimization:** Compiled with Level 3 optimization (`-O3`) and native architecture targeting.